The .deb installation of Freeside is experimental.

 The Debian version of Freeside does include Request Tracker at this time.
 There is no package of the self-service interface yet.
 A single package provides both PostgreSQL and MySQL support.
 Though the prompts ask you for many database options, only a local database via the default connection method works.
 The version and release of the Debian package is shown in the "Billing Main" page in Freeside.

-- For Debian 5.0 "etch" (stable), add the following apt sources to
+- For Debian 5.0 "lenny" (stable), add the following apt sources to

 - OR, for Debian "sid" (unstable), add the following apt source to